 So here are a few of our best comforting, nourishing soups that always go down well and make us feel a little better - our Vegan Scottish Lentil Soup, our Orcadian Oatmeal Soup, and this Scottish Barley Kale Broth and last but not least our Scottish Potato and Leek Soup.
 For more soup ideas do check out our family recipe collection - Vegan Soup Recipes.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***

 - Soup-pan/stock-pot/large saucepan

-- 4 cloves garlic minced or fine diced.
-Or 1 tbsp of dried.
+- 4 cloves garlic [minced or fine diced, or 1 tablespoon of garlic powder]

-- 150 g Quorn vegan pieces Either fresh or frozen.
-Alternatively use tofu, soy curls, white beans.
-Use more than the stated quantity if preferred.
+- 150 grams Quorn vegan pieces [Either fresh or frozen, alternatively use tofu, rehydrated soy curls, white beans or mushrooms.
+Use more than the stated quantity if preferred.]

 - 2 bay leaf

-- Nutritional facts are for guidance only and is not a strict analysis as ingredients vary.
-Data is calculated using computerized nutrition apps.
+- Nutritional data is for guidance only and is not a strict analysis as ingredients vary.

 - Leftovers can be kept in the fridge for up to 3 days.

-- Reheat by pouring back into the pan, add extra vegan stock as the soup will likely have become very thick.
+- Reheat by pouring back into the pot, and adding extra stock as the soup will likely have become very thick.
 Bring to the boil, lower the heat, and simmer for 2-3 minutes until piping hot.
 Extra noodles can be added and this can bulk out a small portion into several.

-- Garnish the soup with chopped parsley, dill, chives, spring/green onions or fine sliced fresh chilli's.
+- Garnish the soup with chopped parsley, dill, chives, spring onions [green onions] or fine sliced fresh chilli's.

 - Any type of noodle is fine for this soup.

-- For a gluten-free soup choose gluten-free noodles and vegan stock.
+- For a gluten-free soup choose gluten-free noodles and a gluten-free stock.